Jean-Baptiste Lamarck: Biography

 In 1801, he published Système des Animaux sans Vertèbres, a major work on the classification of invertebrates.
 In the work, he introduced definitions of natural groups among invertebrates.
 He categorized echinoderms, arachnids, crustaceans, and annelids, which he separated from the old taxon for worms known as Vermes.
 Lamarck was the first to separate arachnids from insects in classification, and he moved crustaceans into a separate class from insects.

 In 1802, Lamarck published Hydrogéologie, and became one of the first to use the term biology in its modern sense.
 In Hydrogéologie, Lamarck advocated a steady-state geology based on a strict uniformitarianism.
 He argued that global currents tended to flow from east to west, and continents eroded on their eastern borders, with the material carried across to be deposited on the western borders.
 Thus, the Earth's continents marched steadily westward around the globe.

 That year, he also published Recherches sur l'Organisation des Corps Vivants, in which he drew out his theory on evolution.
 He believed that all life was organized in a vertical chain, with gradation between the lowest forms and the highest forms of life, thus demonstrating a path to progressive developments in nature.

-In his own work, Lamarck had favored the then-more traditional theory based on the classical four elements.
-During Lamarck's lifetime, he became controversial, attacking the more enlightened chemistry proposed by Lavoisier.
-He also came into conflict with the widely respected palaeontologist Georges Cuvier, who was not a supporter of evolution.
+Lamarck came into heated conflict with the widely respected palaeontologist Georges Cuvier, who was not a supporter of evolution and staunchly opposed the idea.
 According to Peter J. Bowler, Cuvier "ridiculed Lamarck's theory of transformation and defended the fixity of species."
 According to Martin J. S. Rudwick:

 Cuvier was clearly hostile to the materialistic overtones of current transformist theorizing, but it does not necessarily follow that he regarded species origin as supernatural; certainly he was careful to use neutral language to refer to the causes of the origins of new forms of life, and even of man.

-Lamarck gradually turned blind; he died in Paris on 18 December 1829.
-When he died, his family was so poor, they had to apply to the Academie for financial assistance.
-Lamarck was buried in a common grave of the Montparnasse cemetery for just five years, according to the grant obtained from relatives.
+Lamarck gradually turned blind.
+He died in Paris on 18 December 1829.
+When he died, his family was so poor, they had to apply to the Académie for financial assistance.
+Lamarck was buried in a common grave (a temporary lime pit) of the Montparnasse cemetery for just five years, according to the grant obtained from relatives.
 Later, the body was dug up along with other remains and was lost.
-Lamarck's books and the contents of his home were sold at auction, and his body was buried in a temporary lime pit.
+Lamarck's books and the contents of his home were sold at auction.
 After his death, Cuvier used the form of a eulogy to denigrate Lamarck:

 [Cuvier's] éloge of Lamarck is one of the most deprecatory and chillingly partisan biographies I have ever read—though he was supposedly writing respectful comments in the old tradition of de mortuis nil nisi bonum.